Criteo Offline Conversions Destination

 The Criteo Offline Conversions Destination and this document are maintained by Criteo.
-For any issues with the destination, please let us know!.
+For any issues with the destination, let the Criteo team know!

-- Search for “Criteo Offline Conversions” within the Destinations Catalog and confirm the Source you’d like to connect to.
+- Search for “Criteo Offline Conversions” in the Catalog, select it, and choose which of your sources to connect the destination to.

 - Input “NA” into “API Key” as this information is not required.

 - Drop your client identifier into “Client ID” into your Segment Settings UI.
 You can obtain this ID from your Criteo Account Strategist.

 If you’re not familiar with the Segment Specs, take a look to understand what the Track method does.
 An example call would look like: